somedatapacket/docs.humio.com/content/administration/digest-rules.md

 /usr/lib/kafka/bin/kafka-topics.sh --alter --zookeeper localhost:2181 --topic humio-ingest --partitions 28
 ```
 {{% notice note %}}
 The path to `kafka-topics.sh` may vary depending on installation type.
-Docker containers may have this
+Docker containers
-at `/products/kafka/bin`.
-Ansible-based installs will have it at the below path.
-If
+may have this at `/products/kafka/bin`.
+Ansible-based installs will have it at the above
-you installed this by hand, use whichever path kafka is installed to.
+path.
+If you installed this by hand, use whichever path kafka is installed to.
 {{% /notice %}}

 If zookeeper is running on the kafka machine, use localhost for the zookeeper address,